Ka0Ri/ITRC/README.md

 # ITRC
-this project for working on Multi object detection model
+this project for working on Multi models to solve computer vison-based CCTV on the construction field

 # Training and testing commands